Norberto Fontana

 Norberto Edgardo Fontana (born 20 January 1975) is an Argentine racing driver.
 He participated in four Formula One Grands Prix, debuting on 29 June 1997 but scoring no championship points.

-His opportunity to race came as a result of two separate injuries sustained by regular Sauber driver Gianni Morbidelli during the 1997 season.
+Fontana's opportunity to race came as a result of two separate injuries sustained by regular Sauber driver Gianni Morbidelli during the 1997 season.
 During the 1997 European Grand Prix, Fontana had gained attention for apparently blocking Jacques Villeneuve to let rival Michael Schumacher pull away from the Canadian.
-He attempted to enter with the Tyrrell team for 1998 but was dropped in favour for Brazilian Ricardo Rosset and with Minardi for 2000.
+He attempted to enter with the Tyrrell team for 1998 but was dropped in favour of Brazilian Ricardo Rosset and with Minardi for 2000.
 In between his time in F1, Fontana raced in Formula Nippon.
-In 2010 he won the Konex Award as one of the five best Racing Drivers of the last decade in Argentina.
+In 2010, he won the Konex Award as one of the five best Racing Drivers of the last decade in Argentina.

 Early career

-Fontana was born in Arrecifies, Buenos Aires as the son of Hector and Clara Fontana.
-He started racing at the age of 8 at the Summer Night Championship in Lujan.
+Fontana was born in Arrecifes, Buenos Aires, as the son of Hector and Clara Fontana.
+He started racing at the age of eight at the Summer Night Championship in Lujan.
 In 1989, he began a full season of karting and finished 2nd in the Youth Kart Championship of Buenos Aires Province.
-The following year, Fontana progressed to a higher level of championship and finished 4th.
+The following year, Fontana progressed to a higher level of championship and finished fourth.
 In 1992, he moved into car racing and competed in the Formula Renault Argentina series before moving into the European series events in 1993.

 Fontana raced in the German Formula Three Championship series in 1994 and 1995, winning the 1995 title as well as that year's Marlboro Masters event at Zandvoort circuit.
 He claimed the title ahead of drivers including Ralf Schumacher, Alexander Wurz, Jarno Trulli and Jan Magnussen.

 In 1996, Fontana entered Formula Nippon for the Nova Engineering team driving a Lola T96/51 Mugen.
-His highlights were finishing 2nd twice in Fuji in a season that included multiple accidents, mechanical failures and poor results.
-For 1997, he drove for the Le Mans team in their Reynard 97D Mugen.
-The season started badly but made a comeback to finish 5th in Fuji, a win at Mine and 3rd in Motegi.
+His highlights were finishing second twice in Fuji in a season that included multiple accidents, mechanical failures and poor results.
+In 1997, he drove for the Le Mans team in their Reynard 97D Mugen.
+The season started badly but made a comeback to finish fifth in Fuji, a win at Mine and third in Motegi.